-Plan Description - All employees of the School are eligible to receive postemployment benefits other than pensions (OPEB) through the Denver Public Schools Health Care Trust Fund (DPS HCTF), a single-employer defined benefit postemployment healthcare plan administered by the Public Employees' Retirement Association of Colorado (PERA).
-Title 24, Article 51, Part 12 of the Colorado Revised Statutes (CRS)), as amended, sets forth a framework that grants authority to the PERA Board to contract, self-insure, and authorize disbursements necessary in order to carry out the purposes of the PERACare program, including the administration of the premium subsidies.
+Plan Description - All employees of the School are eligible to receive postemployment benefits other than pensions (OPEB) through the DPS HCTF, a single-employer defined benefit postemployment healthcare plan administered by PERA.
+The DPS HCTF is established under Title 24, Article 51, Part 12 of the Colorado Revised Statutes (C.R.S.), as amended.
+Title 24, Article 51, Part 12 of the C.R.S, as amended, sets forth a framework that grants authority to the PERA Board to contract, self-insure, and authorize disbursements necessary in order to carry out the purposes of the PERACare program, including the administration of the premium subsidies.
 Colorado State law provisions may be amended from time to time by the Colorado General Assembly.
-PERA issues a publicly available comprehensive annual financial report (CAFR).
-That report may be obtained at www.copera.org/investments/pera-financial-reports.
+PERA issues a publicly available comprehensive annual financial report (CAFR) that can be obtained at www.copera.org/investments/pera-financial-reports.